 The Washington Friends of Walt Whitman was founded over 20 years ago by Martin G. Murray, and sponsors tours, book signings, and readings on Whitman, the Civil War and post-war period (the years when Whitman lived in DC), and his continuing influence.
 Also note: the Winter 2004 issue, the Whitman Issue, was co-sponsored with the Washington Friends of Walt Whitman.

-Water Street Studio, located in Fredericksburg VA, offers workshops in book arts, visual art and creative writing for adults and youth.
+Water Street Studios, located in Fredericksburg VA, offers workshops in book arts, visual art and creative writing for adults and youth.
 Holds exhibits, has a retail shop, and publishes the Fredericksburg Literary Review.

 West Virginia Writers is a non-profit literary organization that sponsors an annual writers’ conference and an annual writing competition.
 Web site lists information on writing groups and workshops throughout the state.